patroni/patroni/docs/faq.rst

     * Local configuration: applied to the local member, overrides dynamic configuration;
     * Environment configuration: applied to the local member, overrides both dynamic and local configuration.

+    **Note:** some Postgres GUCs can only be set globally, i.e., through dynamic configuration.
+Besides that, there are GUCs which Patroni enforces a hard-coded value.

     See more in :ref:`patroni_configuration`.

 Is there any facility to help me create my Patroni configuration file?